-"review our Statement of Community Involvement and clarify how people can get involved in shaping local planning policy."
+It is important for us to keep our Statement of Community Involvement (SCI) up-todate and relevant, in order to clarify how people can get involved in shaping local planning policy.

-- 2.12 The Council also has its own policies and aims relating to community engagement and places a great deal of emphasis on ensuring that the community has the opportunity to get involved in all areas of council work. - 2.13 The Sevenoaks District Community Plan 'Making it Happen Together' was adopted in 2013 and sets out residents' priorities for the next 14 years to 2028.
-The Plan has been informed by comprehensive engagement and consultation so that the final document reflects the issues local people care about.
-A wide range of public, private, voluntary and community organisations have come together to form a Local Strategic Partnership which is responsible for producing the Community Plan and ensuring that communities' needs are met. - 2.14 The Community Plan contains a number of themes and priorities for action that are required to successfully deliver the vision for the District.
-The Council's planning policy documents will build upon these objectives and will be the principal mechanism for delivering the land management elements of the Community Plan. - 2.15 The SCI has been produced in accordance with these corporate policies, and all consultation activities will aim to meet their objectives.
+- 2.12.
+The Council also has its own policies and aims relating to community engagement and places a great deal of emphasis on ensuring that the community has the opportunity to get involved in all areas of Council work. - 2.13.
+The Sevenoaks District Community Plan 'Making it Happen Together' was adopted in 2013 and creates a long-term vision (2013-2028) for the Sevenoaks District.
+The Sevenoaks District Community Plan Priorities presents the priorities for the next three years 2019-2022.
+Both documents are based on widespread consultation with local people and our partners. - 2.14.
+The Community Plan is delivered by the Sevenoaks District Local Strategic Partnership.
+This is made up of public sector organisations, together with voluntary, community and faith sector representatives.
+It is coordinated by Sevenoaks District Council. - 2.15.
+The Community Plan contains a number of themes and priorities for action that are required to successfully deliver the vision for the District.
+The Council's planning policy documents will build upon these objectives and will be the principal mechanism for delivering the land management elements of the Community Plan. - 2.16.
+The SCI has been produced in accordance with these corporate policies, and all consultation activities will aim to meet their objectives.
 The Council will work with other departments to ensure that a consistent approach is taken to consultation on planning policy documents.
 Where appropriate, public consultations may also be linked with events and activities organised by other council departments and vice versa.